Q: How do I know if I need to take the Graduate Writing Exam?

 No. You may not accept assistance from anyone else regarding the exam.

 Q: I have other commitments during the week of the graduate writing exam.
-Will the exam take the entire six days?
+Will the exam take the entire week?

-No. We expect that carefully reading the articles will take about 2-3 hours during the first 3-day period, and that writing the essay will take another 4-7 hours during the second 3-day period.
+No. We expect that carefully reading the articles will take about 2-3 hours, and that writing the essay will take another 4-7 hours.
 We allow multiple days for the reading and writing because we know that people have other commitments during that time, and to allow time for a complete writing process, including reflection and revision.

 Q: How do I get my results?

-Once the Graduate Writing Exams are scored, the results will be sent to your Graduate Administrator; he or she will then give you your result.
+Once the Graduate Writing Exams are scored, the results will be sent to your Graduate Administrator; they will then give you your result.

 Q: I didn’t pass the exam, and I can’t take the IAP workshop my department said I need to.
 Is there another way to fulfill the requirement?